Kurt Biedenkopf: Minister-President of Saxony

 After the re-unification of Germany in 1990 Biedenkopf was elected as Minister-President in the newly formed state of Saxony.
 His party also won the subsequent elections in 1994 and 1999 with an absolute majority.
 He held his office until April 2002.

 At the CDU's initiative, the state parliament resolved to declare Saxony a "free state" once again, recalling its 19th century history.
 Early in his tenure, Biedenkopf emerged as a kind of unofficial spokesman for the regions of East Germany.
 He enjoyed great popularity among a majority of the people of Saxony.
 Known for his autocratic leadership style, he was often referred to as "the Saxon King" or "King Kurt".
 During his time in office, he doubled outlays on primary and secondary education and sharply ramped up spending on research and development.
 He also led a legal battle against the European Commission on subsidies for Volkswagen investments in Saxony.

 Ahead of the German presidential election in 1994, Biedenkopf was widely seen as a likely candidate, but the post went to Roman Herzog.

 In 2000, Biedenkopf held the rotating presidency of the Bundesrat of Germany.
 In this capacity, he oversaw the body's move to Berlin to complete the government's return to the pre-World War II capital from Bonn.

 In January 2001, Biedenkopf dismissed State Minister of Finance Georg Milbradt because Milbradt had started a debate about Biedenkopf's succession.
 Milbradt eventually succeeded Biedenkopf in 2002.

 Death

 Biedenkopf died in Dresden on 12 August 2021 at the age of 91.

 Political positions

 Before the introduction of the euro, Biedenkopf was the only German state leader to vote against the monetary union in the Bundesrat, the legislative body that represents the German states; he later argued that "Europe wasn't ready for that epochal step."
-Already in 1997, he had joined the ministers-president of two other German states, Gerhard Schröder and Edmund Stoiber, in making the case for a five-year delay in Europe's currency union.
+Already in 1997, he had joined the minister-presidents of two other German states, Gerhard Schröder and Edmund Stoiber, in making the case for a five-year delay in Europe's currency union.

 Ahead of the Christian Democrats' leadership election in 2018, Biedenkopf publicly endorsed Annegret Kramp-Karrenbauer to succeed Angela Merkel as the party's chair.
 He later supported Armin Laschet's candidacy to succeed Kramp-Karrenbauer in the 2021 leadership election.